 This is a full list of the laminate flooring tools I use to install floating floors to a high professional standard.
 I have also included tips on how I use them for the different types of cuts needed when fitting laminate floor boards as there are better ways depending on what you are doing.

 Because laminate is a man made material containing glues and resins it absolutely ruins the cutting edges of normal saw blades.
 Blades blunt quickly and you can burn out the motor of a power saw by trying to cut laminate flooring with the wrong blade or a blunt blade.

-So, you should never use a circular saw or miter/chop saw to cut laminate flooring unless you have a very expensive, specifically designed carbide tipped laminate cutting blade fitted to your saw.
-These blades will last long enough to do the job but they are really only worth buying if you are going to be doing laminate flooring installations for a living because they are so expensive!
+You should never use a circular saw or miter/chop saw to cut laminate flooring unless you have a very expensive, specifically designed carbide tipped laminate cutting blade fitted to your saw.
+These blades will last long enough to do the job but they are really only worth buying if you are going to be doing lots of laminate flooring installations for a living because they are so expensive!
 They will also throw up more dust and the dust from laminated floor boards is not good for you to be breathing in at all, containing many poisonous chemicals and resins that your lungs don't need or appreciate.

 Each of the laminate flooring tools here has a quick description of what I use it for and there's more info about how I cut laminate flooring under the list;